 - SimplyMeasured.com – It offers free (11) social media tracking tools.

-- Iconosquare.com – A once free stat tracking platform for Instagram, however they still offer a free 7 day trial.
+- Iconosquare.com – A once free stat-tracking platform for Instagram, however, they still offer a free seven-day trial.

-- SocialBlade.com – Basic but free tracker for Twitch, Youtube and Instagram accounts.
+- SocialBlade.com – Basic but a free tracker for Twitch, Youtube and Instagram accounts.
+Just recently the have added Twitter tracker, also.

 So, what is your favorite tracking platform?
 Leave your suggestions in the comment section below.